MetaMask/metamask-docs/snaps/reference/snaps-api.md

 ## `snap_notify`

 Displays a [notification](../features/notifications.md) in MetaMask or natively in the OS.
-Snaps can trigger a short notification text for actionable or time sensitive information.
+Snaps can trigger a short (up to 80 characters) notification message for actionable or time sensitive information.
 `inApp` notifications can also include an optional [expanded view](../features/notifications.md#expanded-view).
 The expanded view has a title, content, and optional footer link shown when a user clicks on the notification.